-WSB-TV first began broadcasting on September 29, 1948, originally broadcasting on channel 8.
-It is the second-oldest station south of Washington, D.C.; only Richmond, Virginia's WTVR-TV (channel 6) is older.
-The station was founded by James M. Cox, publisher of The Atlanta Journal, and who also owned WSB radio (AM 750 and 104.5 FM, now on 98.5 FM).
-Cox owned WSB AM-FM-TV under the banner of Miami Valley Broadcasting Inc., which later changed its name to the current Cox Enterprises.
-The station was originally a primary NBC affiliate, owing to its radio sister's longtime affiliation with NBC Radio.
-It also carried some ABC programming (from 1949, shared with WAGA-TV, channel 5) until WLTV (channel 8; now WXIA-TV, channel 11) signed on in 1951.
+On September 29, 1948, WSB-TV began transmitting on channel 8 for the first time.
+It is the second-oldest station south of Washington, D.C.; only WTVR-TV (channel 6) in Richmond, Virginia is older.
+James M. Cox, publisher of The Atlanta Journal and owner of WSB radio, launched the station (AM 750 and 104.5 FM, now on 98.5 FM).
+Cox owned WSB AM-FM-TV through Miami Valley Broadcasting Inc., which eventually changed its name to Cox Enterprises.
+Because to its radio sister's lengthy relationship with NBC Radio, the station was initially a key NBC affiliate.
+It also aired some ABC programs (from 1949, shared with WAGA-TV, station 5) until 1951, when it was replaced by WLTV (channel 8; now WXIA-TV, channel 11).